fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_directory/README.md

 	```

-	Note the more detailed sequence diagram about the tasks of the __Configurator__:
+	Note the detailed sequence diagram about the tasks of the __Configurator__ in a setup with Directory Service: [Picture](../images/configuratorTasksDetail.png)
 	<img src="../images/configuratorTasksDetail.png" width="1000px">

 [Go to Build from source](../build/README.md)